alphagov/email-alert-api/docs/adr/adr-008-monitoring-and-alerting.md

 changes result in an email received by a Gmail inbox.
 We intend to retire this check as we believe the new approach to monitoring the email alert system will cover the aspects of this check that are within scope of the email alert system.
-Broadly the Email Alert Monitoring verifies that:
+Broadly Email Alert Monitoring verifies that:

 - content was published (out-of-scope for email alert system, this is a Publishing API concern);